GreatTreeGames/hugoportfoliotest/content/Projects/1732755052324-Virtual-Clinic-Competency/index.md

 ## Figma Mockups, Leading Design Session with Stakeholders

 I was much more prepared this time to deliver design insights to the visionholders and project lead.
-I took the lead in designing this version of the experience, and I presented all of my designs as mockups in figma or blender along with small prototypes of the gameplay systems that attracted the most stakeholder interest.
+I took the lead in designing this version of the experience, and I presented all of my designs as mockups in Figma or blender along with small prototypes of the gameplay systems that attracted the most stakeholder interest.
 I also led a design retreat where I guided all of the instructional design staff, SMEs, and project managers through brainstorming sessions about how things went with the first version of the virtual clinic and what we would want out of another such game, surfacing their most key concerns and insights and offering my best design responses backed up by evidence and rationale.

 ## Internal Pitching and Revision Cycles